Magician (Feist novel): Plot

 Discovering that Pug is alive and prospering as a magician, the dying Duke Borric reveals that he has adopted Pug into his family, also giving him an island – Stardock, where Pug is to begin an academy of magic.
 Duke Borric also reveals that Martin is his son and the older brother to Lyam and Arutha.
 Upon Borric’s death, Lyam becomes Duke of Crydee and commander of the Armies of the West.
 Shortly after, King Rodric appears at the camp after hearing the news of Borric's death.
 King Rodric himself then leads a charge against the Tsurani, breaking their ranks and driving them back, but suffering a mortal wound.
 While dying, the King's sanity seems to return and he apologizes to Lyam and names him heir to the throne.

 With Rodric's death, Lyam assumes command and sues for a peace treaty with the Emperor Ichindar.
 During the peace conference, the two rulers, with Pug as the interpreter, begin on good terms by exchanging gifts.
 Due to the interference of powerful and mysterious sorcerer Macros the Black, the elves and dwarves mistakenly perceive treachery, and the truce dissolves into an all-out conflict.
 Macros enlists Pug's help to close the rift once and for all, and the connection between the two worlds is severed, leaving numerous stranded Tsurani soldiers in Midkemia, including Kasumi.
 The Tsurani, who expect to be put to death as is custom on their world, are instead granted freedom in return for their pledge of service to the Kingdom, and are stationed in LaMut with Kasumi made Earl and given command.

 Lyam chooses to reveal Martin's birthright on the eve of his selection and coronation, threatening to throw the Kingdom into turmoil and potential civil war, but Martin relinquishes his claim, making Lyam the rightful king and ending any possibility of dispute.

 Critical reception

+David Dunham reviewed Magician for Different Worlds magazine and stated that "The book has a grand scale.
+The action spans two worlds and over ten years, while the characters range from slaves to kings.
+Despite the diversity, I was interested in all the subplots, and enjoyed the book as a whole."

 Colin Greenland reviewed Magician for Imagine magazine, and stated that "There isn't really anything original about Magician.
 It relies heavily on generalized characters and landscapes; but after a slow start Feist gets everything in perspective, emphasizing the distances and difficulties of stopping this war nobody really wanted to start."
-More recent criticism has highlighted that the majority of main characters in the book are male, with female characters largely sidelined.

 The book placed 89th on the BBC's 2003 list "The Big Read Top 100".